 Inspired by an article called How to Take Better Baby Photos, featuring an interview with Carrie Sandoval, who explains how she takes such stunning photos of young kids, I thought I’d share a couple more of my very, very bad pictures of my son.
 I’d seen (as I’m sure you have) those lovely close-up shots of baby hands and feet, and thought I’d have a go myself.

 As you can see the pictures are in focus and the composition and lighting are fine, but I somehow manage to bring to the process of photography an indefinable something that makes my child’s hands look like those of a mutant, and his feet look like those of a teenager.
 He is in fact a small and delicate-featured child.
 It takes really inverse talent to make him look so weird.
-I think the secret is to use the
+I think the secret is to use the macro setting to get close up rather than a long lens.

 I have to say it still astonishes me that no one has set foot on Mars.
 I’m aware that the technical problems are massive, but it’s quite possible that by the time the first human sets foot on the Red Planet all the humans who have ever set foot on the Moon will have passed away.
 I was eight years old when Apollo 11 landed, and I feel cheated out of my lunar colonies and my jet backpack (although admittedly no ’60s sci-fi ever predicted anything quite as cool as the iPhone — even Star Trek communicators couldn’t play music or movies).